21winston/delay-lab/experiments/002-bandwidth/README.md

 providing additional evidence that the traffic exceeded the configured transmission capacity.

 The limited test also continued receiving traffic until approximately `10.52 seconds`, despite the sender stopping at 10 seconds.
-This is consistent with packets remaining in the traffic-control queue and being transmitted after the sender had finished generating traffic.
+This indicates that some packets continued to arrive after the sender had finished transmitting, consistent with the effects of queueing introduced by the bandwidth limitatio

 ## What I Learned